Free Website Content - Monetizing Feeds

 Advertising online is constantly evolving.
 Both content

-publishers and advertisers are adapting and evaluating new
+publishers and advertisers are adapting and evaluating

-advertising models.
+new advertising models.
 RSS feed subscriptions and advertising

 are merely a step in the evolution of online advertising.

-Knowing your audience will help publishers determine the
+Knowing your audience will help publishers determine

-in an RSS feed.
+contained in an RSS feed.

 About the Author: